Certezalito/freshtomato_stubby_nextdns_dns-over-tls/README.md

-# Stubby opportunistic dns-over-tls (DoT) configuration for NextDNS on FreshTomato
+# Stubby dns-over-tls (DoT) configuration for NextDNS on FreshTomato

 ## Requirements:
 * "Use Stubby" enabled on "Advanced" > "DHCP/DNS" tab